-CARB urges the City to model air pollutant emissions from on-site TRUs in the DEIR, as well as include potential cancer risks from on-site TRUs in the Project's health risk assessment (HRA).
-The HRA prepared for the Project should account for all potential health risks from Project-related diesel PM emission sources such as backup generators, TRUs, and heavy-duty truck traffic, and include all the air pollutant reduction measures listed in Attachment A of this comment letter.
+If the City chooses to allow TRUs within the Project site, CARB urges the City to model air pollutant emissions from on-site TRUs, as well as prepare a health risk assessment (HRA) that shows the potential health risks.
+The DEIR should also include the air pollutant reduction measures listed in Attachment A.

-In addition to the health risks associated with operational emissions, health risks associated with construction emissions should also be included in the air quality section of the DEIR and the Project's HRA.
+In addition to the health risk associated with operations, construction health risks should be included in the air quality section of the DEIR and the Project's HRA.
 Construction of the Project would result in short-term diesel emissions from the use of both on-road and off-road diesel equipment.
-The Office of Environmental Health Hazard Assessment's (OEHHA) guidance recommends assessing cancer risks for construction projects lasting longer than two months.
-Since construction would very likely occur over a period lasting longer than two months, the HRA prepared for the Project should include health risks for existing residences near the Project site during construction.
+The Office of Environmental Health Hazard Assessment's

-^{2.} TRUs are refrigeration systems powered by integral diesel engines that protect perishable goods during transport in an insulated truck and trailer vans, rail cars, and domestic shipping containers.
+2 TRUs are refrigeration systems powered by diesel internal combustion engines that protect perishable goods during transport in an insulated truck and trailer vans, rail cars, and domestic shipping containers.